“Why are you taking photos of this one? He is for eating.” K.B. stepped back to remove his shadow from over my camera.

 From geckos that “bark” to the wiggly-wobbly walk of a chameleon (and lots of great creatures in between) I might not be able to write the Hitchhiker’s Guide to the Galaxy, but let me entertain you this Saturday with other fun tidbits…

 Kurt and I have been discussing how we’re currently both in “Kruger withdrawal.”
 It’s been several months since our last visit, and I’m not quite sure how we’re coping.
-Some recent lion activity on one of the sightings websites we follow had me thinking about the lions we saw there on our last trip.
-We […]

 I don’t think after living in South Africa that I could ever keep a caged bird.
 They are so incredibly happy flying in the trees, and fluttering back and forth to the feeder, and eating together as a large, social unit.
-Lately, love birds are my most abundant visitors.

 January in South Africa is summertime, and this past January during a trip to Kruger, we came across a hyena enjoying a midday soak in a cool puddle among rocks beside the S114 in the southern part of the park.
 Continue reading Hyena in a Puddle